 The amount of frontend frameworks available to developers has surged over the last decade.
 The cause?

-: Web apps that interact with the user by rewriting the current web page with new data from the web server, instead of the default method of the browser loading entire new pages - wikipedia
+Single page applications: Web apps that interact with the user by rewriting the current web page with new data from the web server, instead of the default method of the browser loading entire new pages – wikipedia.

 Angular has been at the popular table for some time now and Vue really didn’t start gaining popularity until 2016.
 Some people prefer to judge a framework’s popularity by the number of downloads, but others are more interested in sheer enthusiasm throughout the development community.
 So, who stacks up?

 It’s no secret that Angular competes for market share with Facebook’s frontend framework React.
 Both frameworks consistently have more downloads than Vue.
 And although Angular has gained tremendous popularity over the years due to constant updates and releases, it also suffered a huge loss when AngularJS updated to Angular.
 The differences between the two were vast and the migration was tedious and cumbersome, which caused many developers to abandon the framework and never look back.
 However, there is still an advantage to Angular when it comes to problem-solving.
 There is rarely any issue that you’ll run into with the framework that isn’t easily overcome by a simple Google search.

 The open source community drives Vue, which increases its popularity amongst developers.
 Enthusiasm is at an all time high and a popular topic across many chats, Github repositories, and popular developer discussion forums.
 In addition, Vue boasts an impressive 3X as many stars on Github when compared to Angular.
 This may lead to a surge in Vue developers in the next few years.

 The size and the learning curve that each needs are two of the most notable differences between the frameworks.